oplS15projects/Racket-QA/second-milestone/README.md

   3. `Scheduler` has successfully generated result files for test run-ups as well as sent them to a mailing list configured through its UI.
   4. `Scheduler` is only functional when loaded in Dr.Racket framework.
 Once Dr.Racket closes, time-tracking threads are killed, and scheduled tests will not run anymore.

+Future Tasks:
+1. We can standardize our file headers.
+Currently, Roy uses ;; *** style headers, James uses ;;, and I use #|| style headers.
+We have also been putting varying information on our headers.
+Although this is not a professional software project and there is no requirement for it, we can surely look more professional.
+2. We need to ensure our codes are compatible with the major platforms - Windows, Linux, and Mac.
+We have four different components that have been developed in all different platforms; Windows for Bottle-Racket, Linux for RacketDoc, Mac and Windows for Test Scheduler and QA-Email.
+Although Racket language is supposed to be cross-platform, it is not guaranteed that a code written in one platform would work correctly in another.
+It wouldn't make sense a part of a program works on one platform, and another part have to be on a different platform when they are all in one program.
+We need to test compatibility as a whole program to ensure parts of it doesn't break on users.
+3. If we have time, we can create a user interface that brings together all components of the Racket-QA application.
+Currently, we have three major components (except QA-Email which is kind of a helper to other components) that have been developed separately and operates independently from each other.
+From the user's perspective, it would make more sense for an application to have one executable, instead of three.
+Maybe we can have a small start-up UI with 3 icon buttons launching each component.

 <!-- Links -->
 [QA-Email Document]: https://github.com/oplS15projects/Racket-QA/blob/master/QA-Email/readme.md
 [Racket-Doc Document]: https://github.com/oplS15projects/Racket-QA/blob/master/Racket-Doc/README.md